bwsw/sj-platform/SJDocs/source/Tutorial.rst

 As you can see, the data come to a TCP input module through a pipeline of fping and netcat.

-Then the input module parses ICMP echo responses (select IP and response time) and ICMP unreachable responses (select only IP) and puts parsed data into 'echo-response' stream and 'unreachable-response' stream, respectively.
+Then the input module parses ICMP echo responses (IP and response time are selected) and ICMP unreachable responses (IPs only are selected) and puts the parsed data into 'echo-response' stream and 'unreachable-response' stream, respectively.

 After that, the processing module aggregates response time and a total amount of echo/unreachable responses by IP per 1 minute and sends aggregated data to 'echo-response-1m' stream.